mkrishna4u/smart-testauto-framework/smart-testauto-studio/latest/README.md

 	stepdefs,org.uitnet.testing.smartfwk.core.stepdefs.en

 We have different type of standard step definitions files using that you can automate any scenario.
-For more information, please refer **TBD** document.
+For more information, please refer **https://github.com/mkrishna4u/smart-testauto-cucumber-stepdefs-en/tree/main/src/main/java/org/uitnet/testing/smartfwk/core/stepdefs/en** URL to see the details of step definitions.
 High level overview is given below:
 1.  **SmartStepDefs:** This is a main hook file that defines the @Before and @After methods definition that used to run before each scenario and after each scenario completion respectively.
 2. **SmartUiBasicAppOperationsStepDefs:** This defines basic UI operations to perform operations on UI like connect to UI application using specified user profile.
 User profiles are configured in test-config/apps-config/ directory to its specific app.
 Also it contains step definitions related to opening URL, take screenshot etc.
 3. **SmartUiFormElementOperationsStepDefs:** This defines the UI operations like operations on the form elements / page objects like enter the information on page elements, type text on textbox or textarea, extract information from the element, verify information of the elements (i.e. visibility of the element, default information of the element) etc.